-Students must have achieved at least Grade 6 in GCSE English Language or GCSE English Literature and Grade 6 in GCSE Biology or Grades 66 in GCSE Combined Science and Grade 5 in GCSE Mathematics
+• Students must have achieved at least Grade 6 in GCSE English Language and Grade 6 in iGCSE Religious Studies

 Sociology

 Why study A-Level Sociology?

 A-Level Sociology appeals to those who have a genuine interest in how the world around them operates and who question the existence of equality in society.
 The study of sociology enables students to develop their analytical and evaluative skills, as well as the ability to undertake their own research and evaluate the validity of existing sociological research.